-Located on the eastern side of Port Phillip Bay, just over an hour from the centre of Melbourne, the Mornington Peninsula is a popular destination for both day trippers and weekend getaways.
+Located on the eastern side of Port Phillip Bay, just over an hour from the centre of Melbourne, the Mornington Peninsula is a popular destination in Victoria for both day trippers and weekend getaways.
 Find out what to do when visiting the Mornington Peninsula with your dog, from a dog-only bakery to walks and beaches.

 Dog-Friendly Sightseeing on the Mornington Peninsula

 There’s a wide range of dog-friendly things to do on the Mornington Peninsula, whether you’re interested in tasting the local wine or heading out for a walk.